Quasi-condensation of bilayer excitons in a periodic potential

 We now turn to the opposite regime where a deep lattice potential is imprinted, $V_0$=3 meV$\gg\mu$.
 In this situation Fig.1.c shows that excitons are strongly localised in the lattice sites which have a characteristic spatial extension of about 1$\mu$m.
 This results in a modulation of the photoluminescence intensity, of around 20$\%$ along the horizontal axis of our device, with a 3 $\mu$m period \cite{Lagoin_2020}.
 To study spatially extended time coherence in the photoluminescence, we studied $|g^{(1)}(0,\tau)|$ fixing the interference period to 4.5 $\mu$m, as in the measurements shown in Fig. 2.d-e.
 Thus, the interference period is clearly distinguished from the one of the spatial modulation of the photoluminescence intensity due to the lattice potential.
 Figure 3.a shows the variation of the interference contrast with $\tau$, which, unlike in Fig.2.c, is reduced to an exponential decay with a characteristic time of around 3 ps.
 We then note that for $V_0$=3 meV a slightly higher rate of inelastic collisions is deduced compared to $V_0$=0.
 We attribute this difference as the manifestation of an increased concentration of excess carriers \cite{Anankine_2018} when we impose a large difference between the potentials applied onto our gate electrodes, as necessary to engineer a deep lattice potential.
 As a result, excitons suffer additional collisions with free carriers, nevertheless, the photoluminescence is homogeneously broadened in this regime as well.

 Figure 3.a shows that in a deep lattice potential cold excitons do not exhibit any algebraically decaying time coherence, and therefore lack from quasi-long-range order \cite{Dang_2020,Prokofeev_2018}.
 This implies that the phase between excitons confined in each lattice site is randomly distributed.
 We actually expected such conclusion since the coupling between the lattice sites, controlled by the tunnelling coefficient $J$, decreases exponentially with the barrier height, like $e^{-(V_0/E_r)^{1/2}}$ where $E_r$=$\pi^2\hbar^2/(2mL^2)\sim$0.2 $\mu$eV \cite{Salomon_2010}. $J$ is then vanishingly small for $V_0\sim$3 meV.
 Moreover, the schematic phase diagram shown in Fig.1 recalls that for $V_0$=3 meV a Mott insulating phase is potentially accessible.
 As mentioned earlier, this is unlikely in our experiments carried out at a temperature comparable to the energy gap protecting Mott phases.
 To verify this expectation we studied the variation of density fluctuations in the lattice sites as a function of the lattice depth.
 Indeed a Mott insulator is signalled by the same fixed number of particles in each site, so that density fluctuations are theoretically vanishingly small.
 For dipolar excitons density fluctuations are directly accessed by the energy of the photoluminescence which is governed by the strength of repulsive dipolar interactions between excitons \cite{Ivanov_2010,Schindler_2008,Rapaport_2009}.
 Fig.3.b compares the standard deviation of the photoluminescence energy $\sigma_{E_X}$ for 3 neighbouring lattice sites as a function of $V_0$.
 Overall, it shows that the photoluminescence energy is highly stable in our experiments, since it varies by only around 80 $\mu$eV.
-However, we do not observe any clear dependence of $\sigma_{E_X}$ over $V_0$.
-In particular $\sigma_{E_X}$ does not decrease while the lattice depth is ramped, and thus no sign of a Mott insulating phase is detected unambiguously.
+However, we do not observe any clear dependence of $\sigma_{E_X}$ over $V_0$, and thus no sign of a Mott insulating phase is detected in the deep lattice regime.
+Moreover, we note that Fig.3.b indicates strongly that thermodynamic equilibrium is reached across the lattice potential since density fluctuations do not depend on $V_0$ \cite{Andreev14}.